Power BI Embedded Pricing in 2026: A1–A6 Real Costs for SaaS Teams

 Power BI Embedded uses iframes for embedding.
 That means your dashboards look like Power BI inside your product, not like a native part of your application.
 Microsoft branding can't be fully removed, performance depends on Microsoft's infrastructure, and you lose control over the end-user experience.

-For SaaS companies where analytics is a core feature, this is a serious limitation.
+For SaaS companies where customer-facing analytics is a core feature, this is a serious limitation.
 Your customers will notice the iframe loading lag, the inconsistent styling, and the occasional Power BI error messages that surface in your UI.

 This is one of the primary reasons teams migrate to native SDK-based solutions.
 DataBrain offers true white-labeling where dashboards are indistinguishable from the rest of your product — see how in our DataBrain vs Power BI comparison.